-There are no 'in principle' objections to the proposed extension or internal alterations.
-The application proposes repairs and alterations based on best conservation practice.
-The extension is modest in size and clearly has a subordinate relationship with the existing dwelling.
-The proposed building materials are acceptable, fitting in well with the style of the existing dwelling and will not have any adverse visual impact upon the surrounding open countryside.
+The accompanying Full application deals with matters of the principle of development, relationship with the public footpath and neighbour amenity.
+Some of the internal works have been undertaken.
+The proposed extension is modest in size and clearly has a subordinate relationship with the existing property.
+The proposed building materials are acceptable, fitting in well with the style of the existing house and not having any adverse impact upon it either visually or physically.
 It is recommended that the application is approved subject to conditions.

-OFFICER RECOMMENDATION : Conditional approval
+OFFICER RECOMMENDATION: Conditional approval.

-Case Officer: Lisa Jackson Recommendation Date: 13th July 2018.
+Case Officer: Lisa Jackson

+Recommendation Date: 16/07/2018.